 Don't borrow money!
 Your first film should be a short to help you learn all the processes.

 Locations are difficult.
-Hopefully, your short script/story should be in a location you already thought you could get freely or cheaply: your room, your flat, the local common, a forest, your village or town A 'one man band' filmer can get licences through the council for less money than you think to film in the place you want, especially if you are honest and say you are a student learning to make films.
-Some towns and cities don't require you to have a licence.
+Hopefully, your short script/story should be in a location you already thought you could get freely or cheaply: your room, your flat, the local common, a forest, your village or town A 'one-man-band' filmer can get licenses through the council for less money than you think to film in the place you want, especially if you are honest and say you are a student learning to make films.
+Some towns and cities don't require you to have a license.
 And if you don't want to do that, you can always 'gun and run.'
-Which means you take your chance of filming in a public place without a licence and not getting caught.
+This means you take your chance of filming in a public place without a license and not getting caught.
 So long as you are careful, most times you'll get away with it.

 You need light, either natural light or artificial.
-Starting off, dontgo buying expensive lights.
-I actually used tradesmen work lights from a hardware store on my first film.
+Starting off, don't buy expensive lights.
+I actually used tradesmen work lights from a hardware store in my first film.
 They worked perfectly and were cheap.

 Although you can make a film on a mobile phone these days, there are a lot of reasons for not doing that, unless you can't afford to do anything else.
 If you are stuck with using a mobile phone, try and get a cheap gimbal for it or several sized small tripods.
-Unless you ae making an action film, it is best to shoot unshakey shots on yor first film.
+Unless you are making an action film, it is best to shoot unshaken shots on your first film.

 A 2K (1920x1080) film can be recorded on a range of cheaper dslr cameras now.
 Get what you can afford not what you might really want.
 You aint George Lucas yet, and as you progress, you'll find ways to acquire and use more powerful equipment.

 Yup, I know your camera will record sound.
 Forget that.
-It will also record every time you move the camera, fumble with a control, record your breathing and wont be close enough to the actors to pick up dialogue louder enough relative to background noise.
-Cheapest option isto buy an independent sound recorder.
+It will also record every time you move the camera, fumble with a control, record your breathing, and won't be close enough to the actors to pick up dialogue louder enough relative to background noise.
+The cheapest option is to buy an independent sound recorder.
 You can get a cheap one like the lower model of a Zoom recorder or a more expensive one or a competitor one to Zoom like this Tascam, or if you really have the money start to look at the Tascams like this, which will require further costs to buy a microphone to plug into it.

-The alternative is to buy a cheap shotgun mic and stick it on your camera and send its output into the camera.
+The alternative is to buy a cheap shotgun mic and stick it on your camera and send its output to the camera.